-Plus, when you have a kit at home, you can test your soil on a regular basis to make sure it’s always in balance.
-(It’s a good idea to test your soil at the end of every gardening season so that you can add your soil amendments before planting again.)
+It’s a good idea to test your soil at the end of every gardening season, so that you can add amendments before planting again.

 How To Test Soil For Nutrients

-Your soil test kit should come with instructions for use, so make sure you review those first (especially if you have a different kit than I do) as they might be slightly different than mine.
+Your soil test kit should come with instructions for use.
+So make sure you review those first, because they might be slightly different than my steps below.

-My test kit came with four different containers for testing each of the main nutrients, pink for nitrogen (N), blue for phosphorus (P), orange for potassium (aka: potash) (K), and green for pH.
+My kit came with four different containers for testing each of the main nutrients.
+Pink for nitrogen (N), blue for phosphorus (P), orange for potassium (aka: potash) (K), and green for pH.

-In addition to your test kit, you’ll need a few other supplies before you get started.
+In addition to your kit, you’ll need a few other supplies before you get started.

 Soil Testing Equipment Needed: